'Ghost Ship' warehouse fire defendants take plea deals in manslaughter case

 Bureau of Alcohol, Tobacco and Firearms investigators said they could not determine the cause of the blaze.

-A civil case brought by the victims' families against several defendants -- including Pacific Gas & Electric, the City of Oakland, and the warehouse owners -- is still pending.
+A civil case brought by the victims' families against several defendants -- including Pacific Gas & Electric, the City of Oakland, and the warehouse owners -- is pending.

-Fox News' Claudia Cowan and The Associated Press contributed to this report.
+Fox News' Claudia Cowan in San Francisco and The Associated Press contributed to this report.